MicrosoftDocs/azure-dev-docs/articles/ux-beta/includes/storage-quickstart-credential-free-include.md

 ## Authenticate the app to Azure

-Application requests to Azure Blob Storage must be authenticated.
-Many Azure services support credential-free connections such as Azure's Managed Identity or Role Based Access control (RBAC).
-These techniques provide robust security features and can be implemented using `DefaultAzureCredential` from the Azure Identity client libraries.
+Application requests to Azure Blob Storage must be authorized.
+Using the `DefaultAzureCredential` class provided by the Azure.Identity client library is the recommended approach for implementing credential-free connections to Azure services in your code, including Blob Storage.

-Azure Blob Storage also provides the option to authenticate using traditional connection strings, but this approach should be used with caution.
-Developers must be diligent to never expose the connection string in an unsecure location.
-Anyone who gains access to the key is able to authenticate. `DefaultAzureCredential` offers improved management and security benefits over connection strings to allow credential-free authentication.
+You can also authorize requests to Azure Blob Storage by using the account access key, but this approach should be used with caution.
+Developers must be diligent to never expose the access key in an unsecure location.
+Anyone who gains access to the key is able to authenticate. `DefaultAzureCredential` offers improved management and security benefits over the account key to allow credential-free authentication.
 Both options are demonstrated in the following example.

 ## [Credential-free (Recommended)](#tab/managed-identity)